 • Mosteiro da Batalha in Batalha

-You’ve also got many fun outdoor activities for people to enjoy all all-year-round:
+You’ve also got many fun outdoor activities for people to enjoy all year round:

 • Relaxing on the sandy beaches and swimming in the Atlantic Ocean